 - Industry: Waste Management

-- Market Cap: 24.30B
+- Market Cap: 42.43B

-- P/E: 43.67
+- P/E: 54.12

-- Dividend Yield: 0.69
+- Dividend Yield: 0.64%

-- Chowder Score: Dividend Snapshot Members Only
+- Chowder Score: Members Only

-- 3, 5, 10-year Revenue Growth: Dividend Snapshot Members Only
+- Revenue Growth: Members Only

-- 3, 5, 10-year Dividend Growth: Dividend Snapshot Members Only
+- Dividend Growth: Members Only

 Revenue Growth & Market Exposure

 Waste Connections is known for providing cost-effective waste management solutions to its customers.
-It serves millions of customers, ranging from single or multi-family residences to commercial institutions, industrial locations, and construction sites, across the U.S. and Canada.
+It serves seven million customers, ranging from single or multi-family residences to commercial institutions, industrial locations, and construction sites, across the U.S. and Canada.

 Having disposal facilities in close proximity to the waste stream also provides a key competitive advantage and serves as a strong barrier to entry.
-The company’s revenues increased at 20% CAGR over the last five years.
+Waste Connections is also deploying technology and AI aggressively for efficient operations.
+The company’s revenues increased at a 20% CAGR over the last five years.

 An expert management team also plays a key role in securing additional franchise agreements and municipal contracts through competitive bidding.
 As a result of Waste Connections’ strong presence in secondary and rural markets, the company is better positioned to improve its market positioning and financial returns when compared to its peers.

-The North America MSW services industry is highly competitive.
+The North American MSW services industry is highly competitive.
 Waste Connections competes with the likes of leading national solid waste companies such as Waste Management, Inc., Republic Services, Inc., and Advanced Disposal Services, Inc.

 Waste Connections’ strategy to avoid highly competitive, large urban markets and target niche markets, in secondary and rural areas ensures exclusive contracts, better asset positioning, and higher comparative growth potential.
-It also competes against other intermodal rail services companies, trucking companies and railroads.
+It also competes against other intermodal rail services companies, trucking companies, and railroads.